W0812232/JacksonsBookStore/JacksonsBookStore/README.txt

 when I tried to continue I got waring from the browser: DataTables warning: table id=tblData - Ajax error.
 For more information about this error, please see http://datatables.net/tn/7

 1532
-Also the table just says loading I think its either the atable cant connect or its beacuse their are no entries ima continue then see if it fixes itself
+Also the table just says loading I think its either the table cant connect or its beacuse their are no entries im going to continue then see if it fixes itself

+2023-11-23
+0339
+Applying code to activate Edit, Delete and Create using upsert action in category controller adding upsert view and adding html from class files

+0418
+within the shared layouts adding a partial view for the EDIT | BACK called "_CreateAndBackToListButton";
+not letting me add view...
+It was because the project was running. creating view now.
+I dont know how to make it a partial view.

+0441
+now adding another view "_EditAndBackToListButton";